malsyned/cmake-extras/README.md

 ### Post-change commands

-Since dependent build presets and targets can become invalidated by a change in configure preset, `cmake-extras.ensure-toolchain-target` can take additional arguments specifying commands to run to prompt the user to select new values for those presets.
+Since dependent build presets and targets can become invalidated by a change in configure preset, `cmake-extras.ensureToolchainTarget` can take additional arguments specifying commands to run to prompt the user to select new values for those presets.
 The command arguments are the names of CMake Tools commands with the `cmake.` prefix removed.

 ```jsonc
     "args": [ "arm-none-eabi", "selectLaunchTarget" ]